Using GitHub To Improve Workflow

 Simply by being a member, you can brush elbows with Google, Facebook, and Calendar.
 Before GitHub existed, major companies created their knowledge mainly in private.
 But when you access their GitHub accounts, you’re free to download, study, and build upon anything they add to the network.
 So what are you waiting for?

 Using GitHub To Improve Workflow

 As embarrassing as it is to admit, this tutorial came into being because all of the “GitHub for Beginners” articles I read were way over my head.
-That’s probably because I don’t have a strong programming background, like most GitHub users.
+That’s probably because I don’t have a strong programming background, like most GitHub users that improve the workflow.
 As a result, I couldn’t identify with the way most tutorials suggest using Git-Hub, as a showcase for my programming work.

 What you might not know is that there are plenty of reasons to use GitHub if you’re not a programmer.
 According to GitHub’s educational videos, any knowledge worker can benefit, with “knowledge worker” defined as most any profession that makes use of a computer.

 If you’ve given up on understanding how to use GitHub, this article is for you.